Dominic-Preap/core-docs/docs/resources/vscode.md

 ### Workspace Recommended Extensions

-Create an `.vscode/extensions.json` file in the workspace folder and populate it with a list of extensions you want to include or check in the [directory](../.vscode/extensions.json) of the core project.
+Create an `.vscode/extensions.json` file in the workspace folder and populate it with a list of extensions you want to include or check in the core project.

 _example:_